Skip to main content

 • roles/resourcemanager.projectIamAdmin to manage IAM policies for projects.

-Connect Your Google Cloud Account
+Connect a Google Cloud billing account

 1. In the Spot console, go to Eco and select Google Cloud > Log in to your Google Cloud account.
 After you sign in to Google Cloud, keep that browser tab open, then in the Spot console, click Next.